i-christian/bytechat/README.md

 ByteChat is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements 🙌
-Special thanks to the developers of Rust, Axum, and socketioxide for their excellent tools and libraries.
+Special thanks to the developers of Rust, Axum, and SolidJS for their excellent tools and libraries.

 Enjoy chatting with ByteChat! 🚀💬